drostlab/myTAI/README.md

 This subfield of Evolutionary Developmental Biology aims to determine and investigate stages or periods of evolutionary conservation in developmental processes of extant species.

-`myTAI` provides easy to use and optimized software framework to perform phylostrancriptomic analyses for any annotated organism and developmental process of interest.
-Additionally, customized visualization functions implemented in myTAI allow users to generate publication quality plots for their own phylotranscriptomics research.
+`myTAI` provides an easy to use and optimized software framework to perform phylostrancriptomic analyses for any annotated organism and developmental process of interest.
+Additionally, customized visualization functions implemented in `myTAI` allow users to generate publication quality plots for their own phylotranscriptomics research.

 ## Citation